John Amagoalik: Career

 Amagoalik began his political career as the Baffin Regional Information Officer with the Northwest Territories territorial government from 1971 to 1974.
 In 1974, Amagoalik was appointed executive director of Nunavut Land Claims Project to claim Inuit land.
-The following year, he succeeded Tagak E.C.
-Curley as director of Land Claims for the Inuit Tapiriit Kanatami.
+The following year, he succeeded Tagak Curley as director of Land Claims for the Inuit Tapiriit Kanatami.

-Amagoalik served two terms as President of the Inuit Tapiriit of Canada before becoming a political adviser to the Tungavik Federation of Nunavut.
+Amagoalik served two terms as President of the Inuit Tapiriit Kanatami before becoming a political adviser to the Tungavik Federation of Nunavut.
 He was also a member of the Executive Council of the Inuit Circumpolar Conference from 1980 to 1983.

 After the ratification of the Nunavut Land Claims Agreement Act and Nunavut Act in 1993, Amagoalik led the land-claims settlement process with Nunavut Tunngavik Incorporated.
 From 1993 to 1999, Amagoalik served as chair of the Nunavut Implementation Commission, which was a 10-member body that designed Nunavut's public government.
 He recommended that Nunavut elect a "public government with democratically elected Legislative Assembly [which] will respect individual and collective rights as defined in the Canadian Charter of Rights and Freedoms."
 He was given the nickname "Father of Nunavut" for his efforts in founding the Canadian territory of Nunavut.

 In 2014, Amagoalik was honoured with the Order of Nunavut.
 He later received the Order of Canada for his “leadership in Canada’s North, notably for his integral role in the creation of Nunavut.”